iambrennanwalsh/ToDone/readme.md

 --------

-ToDo!'s templates are built using Twig with a little bit of Vue.js sprinkled around.
+ToDone!'s templates are built using Twig with a little bit of Vue.js sprinkled around.

 The templating system follows the asset system for the most part.
 Three top level templates, front.twig, auth.twig, and dash.twig provide the building blocks that front/contact.twig, and auth/login.twig expand on.